Doug Camilli

-Douglas Joseph Camilli (born September 22, 1936) is an American former catcher and coach who played in Major League Baseball (MLB) from 1960 to 1967 and in 1969 for the Los Angeles Dodgers and Washington Senators.
-Camilli threw and batted right-handed, stood 5 ft 11 in tall and weighed 195 lb during his active career.
+Douglas Joseph Camilli (September 22, 1936 – March 17, 2026) was an American catcher and coach who played in Major League Baseball (MLB) from 1960 to 1969 for the Los Angeles Dodgers and Washington Senators.
+Camilli threw and batted right-handed, stood 5 ft 11 in tall, and weighed 195 lb during his active career.

 Career

 The son of All-Star slugger and first baseman Dolph Camilli and his first wife Ruth, he was born in Philadelphia during his father's tenure with the Philadelphia Phillies, one of seven children.
 Camilli graduated from Santa Rosa High School and attended Stanford University before signing in 1957 with the Brooklyn Dodgers, for whom his father won the National League Most Valuable Player Award in 1941.

-He made his major league debut on September 25, 1960, against the San Francisco Giants.
+Camilli made his major league debut on September 25, 1960, against the San Francisco Giants.
 He pinch-hit for catcher John Roseboro in the 2nd inning and caught the remainder of the game, recording his first career hit against future Hall of Fame pitcher Juan Marichal.